B. V. R. Subrahmanyam

-B. V. R. Subramaniyam (born 6 September 1962) is a retired 1988-batch IAS officer of Chhattisgarh cadre and is currently serving as the CEO of NITI Aayog.
-He previously served as secretary in the Ministry of Commerce & Industry, Chief Secretary-Jammu & Kashmir, Principal Secretary-Government of Chhattisgarh, and has also held the positions in Prime Minister’s Office serving under both Manmohan Singh and Narendra Modi.
+B. V. R. Subramaniyam (born 6 September 1962) is a retired 1988-batch IAS officer of Chhattisgarh cadre who was the CEO of NITI Aayog from 2023 to 2026.
+Before that he was secretary in the Ministry of Commerce & Industry, Chief Secretary-Jammu & Kashmir, Principal Secretary-Government of Chhattisgarh, and has also held the positions in Prime Minister’s Office under Manmohan Singh and Narendra Modi.
 He has been instrumental in containing insurgency in Chhattisgarh in the 2010s.

 Education

 B. V. R. Subrahmanyam hails from the Indian state of Andhra Pradesh.
 He completed his B.E. degree in Mechanical Engineering from Delhi Technological University in 1983.
 He also has a management degree from London Business School.